Lawrence-McCandless/bqr/README.md

 # BayesianQuantileRegression
-Bayesian quantile regression in stan
+This repository provides codes to accompany the manusript McCandless (202x) "A comparison of Bayesian and conventional quantile regression for modelling the effect of chronic medical conditions on depression symptoms in Canadian adolescents"